Beverly Harzog is a former shopaholic who maxed out seven credit cards and racked up more than $20,000 worth of credit card debt.

 - Blizzard: Start with the Snowball Method and pay off the lowest balance first, then switch to the Avalanche Method for the remainder of your credit cards.

-Beverly’s fourth and final step to get out of credit card debt is one that she didn’t follow herself: Find a support system.
+The fourth and final step Beverly recommends to get out of credit card debt is one that she didn’t follow herself: Find a support system.

 These days, there are so many places online where you can find support, including Clark’s Ditch Your Debt Facebook group.